What Makes Position Zero Special? A Mechanistic Study of Position Zero Attention Sinks in LLMs: How LLMs Sink the Position-Zero Token

-The change in the normalized vector is approximately:
+The resulting change in the normalized vector is approximately:

-This expression leads to a key insight: when $r(\mathbf{x})$ is large, the effect of orthogonal perturbations $\delta \mathbf{x}_\perp$ on the normalized vector becomes proportionally smaller.
-Under the standard i.i.d. assumption on training data, gradient noise can be treated as approximately independent of the input.
-Thus, increasing the norm of $\mathbf{x}$ reduces the sensitivity of its normalized direction to parameter updates.
+The parallel component vanishes entirely, since rescaling $\mathbf{x}$ does not change its normalized direction.
+The orthogonal component, which does alter the direction, is attenuated by $1/r(\mathbf{x})$.
+Under the standard i.i.d. assumption on training data, gradient noise can be treated as approximately independent of the input~\citep{martens2020optimizingneuralnetworkskroneckerfactored}, so $\delta \mathbf{x}_\perp$ represents generic directional perturbation.
+A larger $r(\mathbf{x})$ therefore directly reduces the sensitivity of the normalized direction to gradient updates, providing a formal basis for the directional stability of high-norm representations observed at position zero.